 Custom packing tapes are a great way to show off your brand’s logo on your packaging.
 Seal up your product boxes with some logo emblazoned packaging tape, to keep your products extra secure; while also adding a little bit of your brand’s own pizazz.
 Why not?!

 Designing your logo packaging can be a fun process, and it's a great way to let your creativity soar.
 You can experiment as much as you want and find a layout that best compliments your brand.

 Here are a few tips to help get you started in the designing process:

 Before designing your logo packaging, it’s important to know the kind of canvas you want to print on.

 For example, do you want a plain white surface, a solid colour or gradient, a classy leather texture or the simple brown (kraft) texture of cardboard?

-Below you can see a great example of using kraft boxes in packaging design:
+Below you can see a great example of using kraft packaging that complements branding: